mwahba13/Antymology/README.md

 The process of evolution for the queen is slightly different.
 Since there is only one queen in the simulation it does not make sense to sexually reproduce the queen with the other ants.
 Instead, the queen undergoes asexual reproduction where its offspring will mutate the weights of the previous generations weights.
 The extent of the mutation is conditional on the fitness of the queen.
 If the queen has high fitness, the mutation will be less severe.

-Every generation the ant weights resulting from crossover/mutation are stored in a file "Assets/BestWeights.txt".
+Every generation the ant weights resulting from crossover/mutation are overwritten in a file "Assets/BestWeights.txt".

 #### Fitness Function
 The fitness function for each ant is calculated by adding the following parameters: